-Figure S3: Suppression in measured phase associated with total field as a function of optical signal from the fluctuating membrane and contribution from the glass interface.
+Supplementary Figure 3: Suppression in measured phase associated with total field as a function of optical signal from the fluctuating membrane and contribution from the glass interface.

 As discussed earlier, while the glass interface signal ensures a stable reference field, its static nature also results in “phase suppression”.
 In the following, we describe a model for correcting the suppressed phase.
-For off-axis interferometry, the reference field can be defined as
+For off-axis interferometry, the reference field can be defined as,